 Inbrija (CVT-301) is an inhaled formulation of levodopa developed by Acorda Therapeutics.
-Inbrija is approved by the U.S. Food and Drug Administration (FDA) to treat symptoms of Parkinson’s disease during off episodes, periods of time when levodopa treatments stop working and motor symptoms return.
+It is approved by the U.S. Food and Drug Administration (FDA) to treat symptoms of Parkinson’s disease during off episodes, periods of time when levodopa treatments stop working and motor symptoms return.

 How Inbrija works

-As nerve cells die, dopamine levels in the brain decrease and Parkinson’s patients experience a lack of motor control.
+As nerve cells die, dopamine levels in the brain decrease and Parkinson’s patients experience symptoms such as the lack of motor control.

 Levodopa therapy is prescribed to increase dopamine levels in the brain.
 Levodopa is a chemical that can pass through the blood-brain barrier.
-Once inside the brain, it is broken down into dopamine and improves signaling in the brain.
+Once inside the brain, it is broken down into dopamine and improves nerve-cell signaling.

 However, traditional tablet forms of levodopa may result in a variable dosage reaching the brain.
 This inconsistency is due to varying amounts of levodopa being absorbed in the digestive system and the high rate of clearance of levodopa from the bloodstream by digestive enzymes.
-This variable can contribute to off episodes as the medication wears off earlier than anticipated.
+This variable can contribute to off episodes.

-Inbrija is a new dry powder formulation of levodopa that, when inhaled, may bypass these issues and deliver a higher and more consistent dose of levodopa to the brain.
-Inbrija uses the ARCUS technology platform, a specialized hand-held inhaler, to deliver a high and precise dose of levodopa into the lungs, where it can be absorbed easily into the bloodstream.
-By avoiding the digestive system, Inbrija should deliver a more reliable dose of medication and start working faster than the oral form of the medication.
+Inbrija is a dry powder formulation of levodopa that, when inhaled, may bypass these issues and deliver a higher and more consistent dose of levodopa to the brain.
+Inbrija uses a specialized hand-held inhaler to deliver a high and precise dose of levodopa into the lungs, where it can be absorbed easily into the bloodstream.
+By avoiding the digestive system, Inbrija is expected to deliver a more reliable dose of medication and start working faster than the oral form of the medication.

 Inbrija has been the focus of several clinical trials in Parkinson’s disease.

-The first trial assessed any changes in lung function in 271 Parkinson’s disease patients given a high dose of Inbrija for up to five times daily for 12 months, compared to an observed group receiving standard of care.
-The results of the trial demonstrated no significant difference between the treatment and control groups, suggesting that Inbrija does not affect lung function.
+One trial (NCT02352363) evaluated changes in lung function in 408 Parkinson’s patients.
+Individuals were given either 84 mg of Inbrija up to five times daily together with standard of care, or standard of care alone.
+The results showed no significant difference between the treatment and control groups, suggesting that Inbrija does not affect lung function.

-The second trial enrolled patients who completed the SPAN-PD trial, with the aim of assessing the long-term safety of both the low and high doses of Inbrija for a further year.
-The trial enrolled 149 patients on high-dose and 146 on low-dose treatment.
+Another trial (NCT02242487) enrolled 325 patients who completed the SPAN-PD trial, with the aim of assessing the long-term safety of both low (60 mg) and high (84 mg) doses of Inbrija for a further year.
 The safety profile was similar to previous trials.
 The most common side effects associated with Inbrija were cough, cold, involuntary muscle movements, and falls.